daniellima338/the_italian_corner/README.md

 The user can get a new password on the login page, if they do not remember their current one.
 This should be intuitive to find.

 * **Test**
+Can you recover your password?

 * **Result**
+2 of the users very intuitively moved to the login page and found the recover password link in first try.
+The third user moved through the front page to the bottom of the page as first.
+After that he went to the account icon and found the page.

 * **Verdict**
 The test has passed all the criteria and works like planned.
+It is recognized that one user intuitively thinks it should be at the bottom of the page, as some websites do that.
+But after considering, it is enough with the link on the login page.

 #### User story: As a user I want to be able to get inspiration to how i can use the products
 * **Plan**
 The user should navigate to the blog page, where they can find inspiration on how to use the different Italian products.

 * **Test**
+Navigate to the blog page

 * **Result**
+All of the users found the blog page at the top of the menu in a matter of seconds.
+They found it very easy to navigate through.

 * **Verdict**
 The test has passed all the criteria and works like planned.